sidhantmathur/sidhantmathurtest/_posts/2018-03-06-static-sites.md

 # Conclusion

 It's clear from what I've written, I like static site generators.
-An ordered list of the reasons are:
+In descending order, I like:

-1. Cheap and Easy on Servers
+1. Cheap and Lightweight on Servers
 2. Secure
 3. Fast
-4. Convenient
+4. Convenient to Use
 5. Version Control
 6. Near Feature Parity

 I think that most businesses can move towards a static website with no real ill effects.
 Most major features can be outsourced to another website or plugin that handles it.
-Statically generated websites are good enough for heavy duty things like [the Obama campaign](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/) and the [new Healthcare.gov](https://developmentseed.org/blog/new-healthcare-gov-is-open-and-cms-free/), and they're convenient enough for small blogs like this one to use.
+Statically generated websites are good enough for heavy duty things like [the Obama campaign](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/), [Github Services](https://services.github.com/), [the Ruby on Rails blog](https://services.github.com/), [the new Healthcare.gov](https://developmentseed.org/blog/new-healthcare-gov-is-open-and-cms-free/), ([and more!](http://planetjekyll.github.io/showcase/)) and they're convenient enough for small blogs like this one to use.

-Static website generators are the future, and we should be happy about it; who doesn't want a faster and lighter-weight internet experience?
+Static website generators are the future, and we should be happy about it; who doesn't want a faster and lighter-weight web experience?